doctrine/orm/docs/en/reference/attributes-reference.rst

    -  ``comment``: The comment of the column in the schema (might not be supported by all vendors).

+   -  ``charset``: The charset of the column (only supported by Mysql, PostgreSQL, Sqlite and SQLServer).

    -  ``collation``: The collation of the column (only supported by Mysql, PostgreSQL, Sqlite and SQLServer).

    -  ``check``: Adds a check constraint type to the column (might not